jlinoff/pam/README.md

 are stored so that you have a permanent, encrypted record of all of your passwords.

-#### Create Record and File
+#### Create Record File
-To create a file and a record follow these steps:
+To create a file with a single record follow these steps:

 1. Navigate to the app: [ https://jlinoff.github.io/pam/www/](https://jlinoff.github.io/pam/www/).
    * This can be done from any device, like your phone, tablet or computer